Intimidating Or Dissuading A Witness In California – Penal Code Section 136.1

 Behavior and conduct that suffices as intimidation are: threatening the person to stop them from filing a report or calling the police; raising your voice, yelling, and screaming at the person; breaking things to impose fear.
 These are all forms of intimidation and can result in serious consequences.

 Verbal communication can get out of control in domestic relationships and once the authorities get involved, the situation escalates and the courts come into play.
-Once you are facing charges of intimidation it is imperative that you hire a California criminal defense attorney that will assist you in this matter.
+Once you are facing charges of intimidation it is imperative that you hire a attorney that will assist you in this matter.
 We understand the effect a charge like this may have on your reputation, your family, and your relationship and that is why we do everything we possibly can to build a strong defense and get the best results possible.

 Penalties Associated With Intimidation